 - Logitech Bluetooth Multi-Device Keyboard (Which we are using)

 - OMOTOM Ultra-slim Bluetooth Keyboard

 - YEKBEE Keyboard for iPad

 Step #1: Open the “Settings” app on the iPad.

 Step #2: Tap “Accessibility”.

 Step #3: Search and go to the “Keyboards” menu.

 Step #4: Turn on “Full Keyboard Access”.

-Following are the default commands that you can use with external keyboard and control iPad,
+Following are the All new iPad keyboard shortcuts that you can use with an external keyboard and access iPad,

 - Tab: To navigate to the next item.